 Short breaks for your disabled child

-We have a great range of short break opportunities for children and young people, including direct access holidays activities.
+We have a great range of short break opportunities for children and young people, including direct-access holiday activities.
 The targeted short break activities might include:

 - weekend and holiday clubs

-- enabling support for community activities e.g. Brownies, Cubs sports, leisure and youth clubs
+- enabling support for community activities, for example, Brownies, Cubs sports, leisure, and youth clubs

-- specialist group activities e.g. The Beckly Centre, Devonport Park Activity Centre, Plymouth Argyle.
+- specialist group activities, for example, at The Beckly Centre, Devonport Park Activity Centre, and Plymouth Argyle.